-Fruit...Wash let dry and store in refrigerator in plastic bags or crisper.
+Fruit...
+Wash, let dry and store in refrigerator in plastic bags or crisper.
 Do not wash or hull berries until they are ready to use.
 Sort and keep berries in their store container in a crisper, or store in a loosely closed paper bag on a refrigerator shelf.

-Meat\...Meat is perishable and expensive...you won't want to waste an ounce of it through careless handling.
+Meat...Meat is perishable and expensive...you won't want to waste an ounce of it through careless handling.
 The following list and chart give you packaging hints and time limits.
+Store meat in the meat drawer.